24 Comments

 Michael Magoon's avatar

-It is not clear the channeling the best and the brightest into the government bureaucracy is the best means for developing nations to create long-term economic growth.
+It is not clear that channeling the best and the brightest into the government bureaucracy is the best means for developing nations to create long-term economic growth.
 They need to build competitive export industries, which will be overwhelmingly in the private sector.
 Entrepreneurs and engineers are likely to be what is most needed.

 https://frompovertytoprogress.substack.com/p/how-developing-nations-can-create